BobErgot/Quantitative-Investment-Strategies-Platform/SETUP-README.txt

-A text description (SETUP-README.txt) in the res folder of how exactly to run your program  from the JAR file.
-If you require the jar file to be in a specific folder, or require other files  with it, please include these directions here.
-You should also include detailed instructions on how  to run your program to create a portfolio, purchase stocks of at least 3 different companies in that portfolio at different dates and then query the value and cost basis of that portfolio on two specific dates.
-We will run your program with this data to begin grading.
-You should also include a list of stocks that your program supports, along with dates on which its value can be determined (if there are restrictions in your program about which data is available).

 Unzip the submitted file and copy the JAR file to desired location in an empty folder.

 commands to run the program: